SyncfusionExamples/maui-pdf-viewer-examples/CreatePDFAndView/README.md

         }
 ```
 ## 2. To load PDF in the PDF Viewer
-Initialize the PDF Viewer control in the .NET MAUI application and load the PDF stream to the PDF Viewer.
+Initialize the PDF Viewer control in the .NET MAUI application and load the PDF stream into the PDF Viewer by binding the PDF Viewer's `DocumentSource` to the PdfDocumentStream property of the PdfViewerViewModel class.

 ```xaml
  <syncfusion:SfPdfViewer x:Name="pdfViewer" DocumentSource="{Binding PdfDocumentStream}">
         </syncfusion:SfPdfViewer>
 ```

-In your ViewModel class, bind the PDF document stream:
+In your PdfViewerViewModel class, set the created stream to the PdfDocumentStream property from the CreatePDF method.

 ```csharp
 public class PdfViewerViewModel
 {